2025 Hamburg state election: Results

 The incumbent red-green coalition won 70 of 121 seats and thus retained its majority.
 Tschentscher stated he would begin discussions over renewing the coalition as soon as possible.
 He also intends to talk to the CDU in view of that party's improved result, but called a grand coalition his "second choice".

+The third Tschentscher senate was inaugurated on 7 May.